 Following a week where much focus was on RCS during Mobile World Congress, Deutsche Telekom announced the launch of joyn to its 35 million mobile users in Germany last week.
-This comes as somewhat of a surprise, as we last reported … Continue reading mobile advertising companies
+This comes as somewhat of a surprise, as we last reported … Continue reading sms gateways

 Pricing is always a key factor to a product’s success.
 With the explosion of over-the-top/internet-enabled mobile messaging services, this is truer than ever with many of these services being marketed or perceived as “free”.
 In order for a new service such as (Rich Communication Services or RCS) to succeed, pricing must be clear and predictable.
 As the first few launches commence in Spain, the US and Germany, the pressure is on to find which model works best not only for the operator, but more importantly, for the consumer.

 There appears to be three variations of pricing models employed by operators so far.
 We explore the pros and cons of each:

 Make it completely free – The very first joyn launches, in Spain by and , were positioned as beta services, completely free of charge during the introduction period.
 There are no service charges and not even data consumption is charged.
 This is always a good approach to stimulate uptake of new services, typically revisited as soon as a sufficient user base is ‘hooked.’
 Downsides of this approach however are that it is not economically viable to support joyn for roaming users, and that the value of the Rich Communication services may not be articulated sufficiently; users need to be aware of this to understand the true worth of the level of service being offered.
 If this model is to continue after the beta version, operators may struggle to cover some costs and account for capacity, such as data intensive video services.